-On Sunday morning, we headed off to the Menton Lemon Festival.
-If you're not sure what this is- it's a display and parade of ENORMOUS floats and designs… all made of lemons (and other citrus fruit!)
+On Sunday morning, we headed off to the Menton Lemon Festival as part of our France road trip itinerary.
+If you’re not sure what this is- it’s a display and parade of ENORMOUS floats and designs… all made of lemons (and other citrus fruit!)

 Seriously.
 I’ll be honest, we weren’t sure what to expect!